NVIDIA/optix-toolkit/DemandLoading/DemandLoading/docs/README.md

 Block compressed textures (BC1...BC7), stored as .dds files, are supported using the [DDSImageReader](/DemandLoading/ImageSource/include/OptiXToolkit/ImageSource/DDSImageReader.h) class.
 The block compressed formats provide substantial texture compression (2-8x) on the GPU while maintaining high image quality.
 The [NVIDIA Texture Tools](https://developer.nvidia.com/texture-tools-exporter) utility can convert other image types to .dds files.
 (Note that CUDA is limited to rendering mip levels for BC textures that are multiples of 4 in size.
 The DDSImageReader will truncate the mip pyramid as needed to maintain this requirement.)

+Neural textures created by the [Neural Texture SDK](https://github.com/NVIDIA-RTX/RTXNTC).
+Neural textures can achieve extremely high compression ratios on the GPU for bundled texture sets (up to 50x or more).
+They take advantage of the GPU tensor cores to achieve fast decompression.

 The [OIIOReader](/DemandLoading/ImageSource/include/OptiXToolkit/ImageSource/OIIOReader.h) class wraps [OpenImageIO](https://sites.google.com/site/openimageio/home), allowing a wide range of image files to be read, including TIFF, JPEG, and PNG, as well as EXR.
 Note that for best performance, EXR files should be read via `CoreEXRReader`, however.

 Other image file types can easily be added by defining a ImageSource subclass that reads them.